zynga/jasy/readme.md

 like Python 3, Misaka (Markdown), Msgpack (API data), etc. For details have a look at [the official documentation](https://github.com/zynga/jasy/wiki/Installation).

+## Generate API documentation

+As Jasy is thought for being used as a API in basically Python scripts you can also generate the full API documentation using the command `util/doc.sh`.
+The documentation is based on the [Sphinx](http://sphinx.pocoo.org/) documentation generator.

 ## Roadmap